aaltsys/doc-newwares/documents/02_transactions.rst

    separate content lines.
 *  If damaged content is replaced with make-up goods from a different lot, then separate content lines are needed to track the two lots.
-*  Pallet units may be received with mixed lots, especially if the inventory is lot remainders transferred in from a production line or even from another distribution center.
+*  Pallet units may contain lot remainders transferred in from a production line or even from another distribution center.
 *  Multiple products may be shipped on mixed pallets to reduce shipping costs.
    The warehouse may choose to lump the goods and not segregate them if picking from mixed pallets is not problematic.